pappikatla/readyplayerone/index.md

 4. Kinney, T. (2018).
 Internet Explained: The wacky world of VRChat.
 UWIRE Text.
 Uloop Inc.

 5. Wang, J., & Lindeman, R. (2015).
 Hybrid and Coordinated 3D Interaction in Immersive Virtual Environments.
 Worcester Polytechnic Institute, Worcester, MA.

+6. Federoff, M. A. (2002).
+Heuristics and usability guidelines for the creation and evaluation of fun in video games (Doctoral dissertation, Indiana University).

 Made with love by broke college students.